ramanathanlab/SyntheticSequenceEvaluation/README.md

 Pipeline to evaluate synthetic sequences.

 # Installation & Setup
-TODO: Update with a description of which commands you use to setup your software, including any installation steps.

-You can use example code blocks like these:

 In the base environment of the lambda server, run the following commands:
 ```
 conda create -n mdhpipeline -c rapidsai -c nvidia -c conda-forge  \